Good boots are a thing of beauty, and these days, disposable. The 1000-mile boot is made to last… but is it competitive with modern hiking boots?

 With some care and a good cobbler (the kind that repairs boots, not the delicious baked treat), these boots are apt to last you a very long time… And for a boot that costs nearly $400, it damn well better.
 The good news is, that it probably will.
 While the comfort isn’t perfect, the durability is exceptional.
 Leather boots will require some special care, such as wax and time to dry.
 Compared to other boots, the waterproofing is weak… when the boots get wet, they can – and will – start molding.
 Finally, for most people, the $360 for the boot, the $120 for the sole, and another $20 or so for the insert is going to set you back almost $500, so let’s address that.

 As compared to another favorably reviewed boot, the Vasque St. Elias boot, I got 2 years of service out of them for about $200.
 Worked out, you can expect the lifespan of the 1000-mile boot to be around 8 years before it needs serious help.
-Another solid boot, the Wolverine Cabor (still in testing) will probably give better life at a lower cost, but ultimately cannot be repaired.
+Another solid boot, the Wolverine Cabor (Which fell apart in 2020) will probably give better life at a lower cost, but ultimately cannot be repaired.

 The 1000-mile boot isn’t a great go-to.
 It’s beautifully crafted and stylish, rugged and simple.
 It’s also uncomfortable as sold, and lacks utility.
 It can be turned into a solid performer, but the investment in the boot is steep.
 For that, you get boots with a long life that look sharp in a variety of environments, from work to play.